Measuring Distance between Reeb Graphs: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we propose a distance measure for Reeb graphs, under which the Reeb graph is stable with respect to changes in the input function under the $L_\infty$ norm.
-More importantly, we show that this distance measure is bounded from below by and is strictly more discriminative at differentiating scalar fields than the bottleneck distance between both 0-th ordinary and 1st extended persistence diagrams.
-Similar to the use of the Gromov-Hausdorff distance for metric spaces, having the Reeb graph distance metric provides a formal language for describing and studying various properties of the Reeb graphs.
-Indeed, we have already shown that, by bounding the \GHlike{} distance between a Reeb graph and its simplification, we can prove that important (persistent) features are preserved under simplification, which addresses a key practical issue.
+In this paper, we propose a distance for Reeb graphs, under which the Reeb graph is stable with respect to changes in the input function under the $L_\infty$ norm.
+More importantly, we show that this distance is bounded from below by and thus more discriminative at differentiating scalar fields than the bottleneck distance between both 0th ordinary and 1st extended persistence diagrams.
+Similar to the Gromov-Hausdorff distance for metric spaces, the functional distortion distance provides a rigorous setting for describing and studying various properties of Reeb graphs.
+Indeed, by bounding the \GHlike{} distance between a Reeb graph and its simplification, we can prove that important (persistent) features are preserved under simplification, which addresses a key practical issue.

+Our current bound in Theorem \ref{thm:extendedbound} has a constant factor of $3$.
+It will be interesting to see whether this factor can be improved to $1$ to match the bound in Theorem \ref{thm:traditional}, either for the \GHlike{} distance or for some other distance.

-A natural question is how to compute the \GHlike{} distance for Reeb graphs.
+A natural question is how to compute the \GHlike{} distance.
 We believe that there is an exponential time algorithm to approximate $\DD(\rg_f, \rg_g)$, similar to what is known for the $\eps$-interleaving distance for merge trees \cite{MBW13}.
-However, it remains an open prolbem to develop more efficient algorithms.
-We remark that comparing unlabeled trees is a computationally hard problem in general: The commonly used tree edit distance and tree alignment distance are NP-hard to compute (and sometimes even to approximate) \cite{B05,JWZ95}.
-Similarly, no polynomial time algorithms yet exist for the Gromov-Hausdorff distance in general.
-It will be interesting to see whether by using the extra scalar field information associated with merge trees and Reeb graphs, more efficient exact or approximation algorithms for computing \GHlike{} distance can be developed.
+However, it remains an open problem to develop more efficient algorithms.
+We remark that comparing unlabeled trees is computationally hard in general: The commonly used tree edit distance and tree alignment distance are NP-hard to compute (and sometimes even to approximate) \cite{B05}.
+Similarly, it has been shown that computing the Gromov-Hausdorff distance is NP-hard even for two metric trees \cite{AFN15}.
+It will be interesting to see whether by leveraging the scalar field associated with merge trees and Reeb graphs, more efficient approximation algorithms for computing \GHlike{} distance can be developed.